 The movement of the Mexican peso to the dollar depends on a number of factors.
-When the exchange rate reached over 20 pesos to the dollar last year, it's biggest plunge, pundits determined it due to a global economic downturn causing less demand for emerging markets assets, like oil.
+When the exchange rate reached over 20 pesos to the dollar a few years ago, it's biggest plunge, pundits determined it due to a global economic downturn causing less demand for emerging markets assets, like oil.

-After that, the causes are fairly indecipherable to economic laymen, or at least they are to those from rural Oklahoma.
+After that, the causes are fairly indecipherable to economic laymen, or at least they are to blonds from rural Oklahoma.

-Looking online, I found a great deal of highly technical information about the devaluation from 30,000 feet, but nothing at the economically granular level of my grocery shopping.
+Looking online, I found a great deal of highly technical information about the devaluation from 30,000 feet, but nothing at the economically granular level of my grocery shopping in Mexico.
 “Shouldn’t I be doing something?’
 I wondered when the dollar was running so high.

 For example, would it make more sense to buy a new car in Mexico when the exchange rate is so favorable?
 Would a car really cost almost a third less that in the U.S.?

 Someone else floated the idea that I should move the income needed for my next six months living expenses to a Mexican bank account to lock in the exchange rate.